kilpatrick/kilpatrick/README.md

 ## Pseudorandom Bits

-- 🐊 As a child, I once caught an alligator with an underwater lasso!
+- As a child, I once caught an alligator with an underwater lasso!
-- 🇫🇷 J'aime parler français même si c'est très difficile pour moi.
+- J’apprends le français.
+N'hésitez pas à me saluer !
-- 🧗 I love hiking, climbing (bouldering), kayaking, camping, and swimming.
+- I love hiking, climbing (bouldering), kayaking, camping, and swimming.
-- 🎨 I have a background in graphic design, ui/ux, and illustrations.
+- I have a background in graphic design, ui/ux, and illustrations.
-- 👏 Thanks to [Sushil Magare](https://github.com/sushilmagare10) for the inspiration behind this README format.
+- Thanks to [Sushil Magare](https://github.com/sushilmagare10) for the inspiration behind this README format.